craigschlegel/registrations-for-the-events-calendar/readme.txt

 = Highly Customizable =

-* Add as many text fields as you'd like to the registration form.
+* Add as many text fields as you'd like to the event registration form.
-* Add the registration form to one of several parts of the page your event is displayed on.
+* Add the event registration form to one of several parts of the page your event is displayed on.
 * Display the registration form anywhere on your site with shortcodes.
 * Customize the labels, error messages, directions for your attendees, and which fields are required.
-* Customize both the email templates sent to your attendees and the notification email sent to the event holder.
+* Customize both the email templates sent to your attendees and the notification email sent to the event manager.
 * Limit the number of registrations per event.
 * Display a list of current registered attendees.
 * Specify a registration deadline (both date and time).

-= Powerful Backend Features for Easy Management =
+= Powerful Backend Features for Easy Event Management =

 * Registrations are saved in the WordPress database, where you can manually add, edit, and delete them.
 * Email addresses can be checked for duplicates (this prevents duplicate registrations).
 * Get notifications when new registrations need to be reviewed.
 * View a breakdown of registrations by event, and browse them quickly in an overview.
-* Export your registrations to a CSV spreadsheet.
+* Export your event registrations to a CSV spreadsheet.
-* Search registrations by name, phone, or email.
+* Search event registrations by name, phone, or email.

 = Tools for GDPR Compliance =